Development of IAHAIO’s international Standards of Best Practice in Animal-Assisted Interventions and Animal Welfare

 - Describe ways in which AAI programmes can be evaluated and outcomes documented

 What are the anticipated outcomes and timescales?

-Based on completed recommendations an action plan and a White Paper will be prepared and disseminated widely.
+Based on completed recommendations an action plan will be prepared and disseminated widely.
 There are several phases to this project and good progress is being made on the first phase – review of existing protocols and compilation of references and resources.
 Future phases will involve consultation and review with members of the task force and other key AAI organizations.
-It is anticipated that the guidelines will be published in early Autumn 2020.
+It is anticipated that the first set of guidelines, focusing on animal care and welfare across species, will be published and disseminated from Spring 2021.